Elkien3/gunslinger/API.md

 - Registers a gun with the name `name`.
 - `def` [table]: [Gun definition table](###Gun-definition-table).

+### `gunslinger.register_magazine(magazine, ammunition, size)

+- Registers a magazine. note: the gun must have def.magazine = true for it to use them.
+- `magazine` [itemstring] the itemstring of the magazine tool. (it needs to be a tool)
+- `ammunition` [itemstring] the itemstring of the ammunition it is able to hold.
+- `size` [number] the max amount of cartridges the magazine can hold.

 ### `gunslinger.get_def(name)`

 - Retrieves the [Gun definition table](###Gun-definition-table).